 The Core Lecturer position was created at Columbia in 2006 as a way of retaining Columbia College’s best graduate student instructors.
-The position offers two-year, faculty-rank postdoctoral appointments in which Core Lecturers, sometimes referred to as Core Faculty Fellows, teach almost exclusively in the Core Curriculum.
+The position offers three-year, faculty-rank postdoctoral appointments in which Core Lecturers, sometimes referred to as Core Faculty Fellows, teach almost exclusively in the Core Curriculum.

 Core Lecturers represent some of the most skilled and dedicated teachers in the Core faculty.
 Harkening back to figures like Jacques Barzun and Lionel Trilling who, as young instructors, had a decisive impact on the energy, tenor and ambition of the Core, Core Lecturers bring fresh and cutting-edge perspectives to the classroom and contribute substantially to the weekly pedagogical discussions held by the broader faculty.

 Andreas Avgousti's research is in ancient Greek political thought, with a view to contemporary political theoretical discussions on citizenship and democracy.
 He is currently working on a book manuscript tentatively called Recovering Reputation: Plato and Demotic Power.
 Avgousti also has research interests in the relationship between politics and knowledge, in international politics and in moral psychology with a special focus on evolutionary theory.
 Avgousti received his Ph.D. in political science from Columbia's Graduate School of Arts and Sciences; en route he also obtained an M.A. and M.Phil. in political science from Columbia.
 He also holds an M.Sc. in political theory and a B.Sc. in government and history (First Class) from the London School of Economics.
 Avgousti has been teaching Contemporary Civilization since Fall 2013.
 His favorite Core text is Plato’s Republic, with Nietzsche’s Genealogy of Morals coming in a close second.